 Summer Institute 2023: The James Madison Memorial Fellowship Foundation Summer Institute will be held in the Washington, D.C. area from June 10-July 7, 2023.
 Details are forthcoming and will be posted on social media and the Foundation website.

 Learn and Experience in Washington, D.C.

 As part of the James Madison Fellowship program, each Fellow attends the four-week Summer Institute on the Constitution held in June-July in Washington, D.C.
-Fellows attend the Institute at Georgetown University after they have matriculated in an approved graduate program and commenced coursework.
+Fellows attend the Institute after they have matriculated in an approved graduate program and commenced coursework.